Windmill-City/fcpu-zh-cn/readme.md

 ## Registers

 There are 8 generic purpose read/write registers, named **reg1**, ... **reg8** or alias **r1**, ... **r8**.
-Each register store signal type and numeric value.
+Each register store signal type and numeric value (floating point numbers are supported).
 For example `mov reg2 10[item=iron-plate]`, this instruction assigns to **reg2** *value of 10* and *type of [item=iron-plate]*.